patrcoff/ideasaver3000/readme.md

+*This project is in pre-alpha and part of my 2023 new years Resolution to create an original project each month throughout the year.
+The main purpose is for my self-education.
+At this stage, this readme provides an high level description of the intended product and some context around its design.

 I feel like my brain works differently from most people.

 I do know that I have Aphantasia - a difference in neurology which means I